elabftw/elabdoc/doc/user-guide.rst

 Simple signatures
 -----------------

-In an authenticated application such as eLabFTW, where all users are identified and vetted, a signature can be clicking a checkbox, leaving a comment, or performing an action such as locking an experiment.
+In an authenticated application such as eLabFTW, where all Users are identified and vetted, a signature can be clicking a checkbox, leaving a comment, or performing an action such as locking an Experiment.

 The level of trust you can associate to this action is reinforced by using multi-factor authentication.